abijith-2002/React-Native-AI/ReactNativeApp/README-STARTUP.md

 - HOST_MODE=lan|tunnel|localhost
 - EXPO_HOST / HOST (if '0.0.0.0', wrapper maps to 'tunnel')
 - EXPO_PUBLIC_TRUST_PROXY, EXPO_PUBLIC_LOG_LEVEL, EXPO_PUBLIC_HEALTHCHECK_PATH, etc.

+Port allocation:
+- Port 3030: health server (binds to 0.0.0.0).
+Should always respond with HTTP 200 on /healthz.
+- Port 3031: Expo dev server (internal).
+No conflict with 3030, so preview can check 3030 for readiness.

 Android build in CI/preview:
 - The default `npm run build` is a no-op to avoid Gradle errors in environments without a generated android/ folder.